maxthraxx/WFGY/OS/README.md

 2. **Paste** it into any LLM chat window
 3. **Type** `hello world` → the OS boots instantly

 *No installs.
-No code.
-Just type and think.*
+No code.*
+*Just type — and watch it reason, remember, and evolve.*

 ---